Souvik-Mandal-Harvard/ES_GPU/README.md

 ---
 # Overview
-**Ethoscope is a "free for academic use" software which extracts behaviors from positional bodypoints, extracted from pose estimators like DeepLabCut, DeepPoseKit, and SLEAP, that uses unsupervised models.**
+**Ethoscope is a "free for academic use" software that extracts behaviors from positional bodypoints, derived from pose estimator software (like DeepLabCut, DeepPoseKit, SLEAP etc.), using unsupervised models.**

 The workflow in Ethoscope is largely divided into 5 consecutive steps: